mfat/pdate/README.md

 =====
 [![Build Status](https://travis-ci.org/beygi/pdate.svg?branch=master)](https://travis-ci.org/beygi/pdate)

-**pDate** is a persian (jalali,shamsi,hijri) date class that trying to be fully compatible with original `Date` class for using in browser or in the server with nodejs
+**pDate** is a Persian (Jalali,shamsi,hijri) date class that tries to be fully compatible with original `Date` class for using in a browser or on a server with nodejs.

 Installation
 -----
 **regular :**

-just download pdate.min.js
+Just download pdate.min.js

 **using bower :**
 ~~~bash